MinhMXC/tp/docs/DeveloperGuide.md

     1. Place a valid data file (for example, `addressbook.json`) with a few known contacts in the same folder as the Java Archive file (or at the documented default data location, if different).
-    2. Launch the application.
+    2. Launch the application. \
-       **Expected:** The application loads and displays the contacts from the existing data file.
+       **Expected:** The application loads and displays the contacts, tags and relationships from the existing data file.
 Window size and position follow the current preferences.

 5. **Launch with a missing data file**

     1. Ensure there is **no** data file in the expected location (delete or rename it temporarily).
     2. Launch the application. \
        **Expected:** The application starts with sample data.
-       A new data file is created at the expected location upon exit.
+       A new data file is created at the expected location upon executing command `exit`.

 6. **Launch with a corrupted data file**

     1. Open the data file in a text editor and deliberately corrupt it (for example, delete a closing brace or insert random text).
-    2. Launch the application.
+    2. Launch the application. \
        **Expected:** The application does **not** crash.
-It shows an error message indicating the data file is invalid and starts with an empty contact list (or a safe fallback such as sample data).
+It shows an error message in the terminal indicating the data file is invalid and starts with an empty state.
 The user can continue using the application normally.
-A valid file will be written on the next successful save or exit.

-7. **Launch with a read-only data file**

-    1. Make the data file read-only using your operating system’s file permissions.
-    2. Launch the application, then attempt any action that would save data (for example, adding a contact), and exit.
-    3. Re-launch the application.
-       **Expected:** On the first run, the application either warns that it cannot write the file or continues without persisting the change.
-After re-launch, the change made earlier is **not** present (because the data file was read-only).

 8. **Graceful shutdown via menu**

     1. Launch the application.
-    2. Use the application’s menu (for example, `File → Exit`) to close it.
+    2. Use the application’s menu: `File → Exit` to close it. \
        **Expected:** The window closes cleanly.
 Window size and position are saved.
-Any valid in-memory changes since the last save are persisted according to the product’s save policy.
+Any valid in-memory changes since the last save are persisted according to NetWise’s save policy.

 9. **Graceful shutdown via keyboard shortcut**

     1. Launch the application.
-    2. Use the operating system shortcut to close the window (for example, `Alt + F4` on Windows, `Command + Q` on macOS, `Control + Q` on some Linux desktops).
+    2. Use the operating system shortcut to close the window (for example, `Alt + F4` on Windows, `Command + Q` on macOS, `Control + Q` on some Linux desktops). \
        **Expected:** Same as a menu-based exit: the application shuts down cleanly and window preferences are saved.

 ---